lennythecreator/AndroidDevProject/readme.md

 ## Completed user stories

-- **User Authentication Flow**: As a new user, I can sign up with my email and password, so that I can create an account and access personalized fitness tracking.
+- [x] **User Authentication Flow**: As a new user, I can sign up with my email and password, so that I can create an account and access personalized fitness tracking.

-- **Onboarding Experience**: As a new user, I can complete an onboarding flow where I provide my name, age, weight, height, activity level, and fitness goals, so that the app can personalize my experience and generate relevant insights.
+- [x] **Onboarding Experience**: As a new user, I can complete an onboarding flow where I provide my name, age, weight, height, activity level, and fitness goals, so that the app can personalize my experience and generate relevant insights.

-- **Workout Logging**: As a user, I can log my workouts by adding exercises with sets, reps, and duration, so that I can track my progress over time.
+- [x] **Workout Logging**: As a user, I can log my workouts by adding exercises with sets, reps, and duration, so that I can track my progress over time.

-- **Dashboard Overview**: As a user, I can view my dashboard with personalized greeting, workout averages (workouts per week, average sets, reps, duration), and current fitness goals, so that I can quickly see my progress at a glance.
+- [x] **Dashboard Overview**: As a user, I can view my dashboard with personalized greeting, workout averages (workouts per week, average sets, reps, duration), and current fitness goals, so that I can quickly see my progress at a glance.

-- **AI Insights Display**: As a user, I can view AI-generated insights including intensity score, commitment score, strength progress, weight progress, AI suggestions, and suggested daily calories, so that I can understand my performance and get actionable recommendations.
+- [x] **AI Insights Display**: As a user, I can view AI-generated insights including intensity score, commitment score, strength progress, weight progress, AI suggestions, and suggested daily calories, so that I can understand my performance and get actionable recommendations.

-- **AI Chat Feature**: As a user, I can chat with the AI about my fitness data through an interactive chat interface, so that I can ask questions and get personalized advice based on my workout history and current insights.
+- [x] **AI Chat Feature**: As a user, I can chat with the AI about my fitness data through an interactive chat interface, so that I can ask questions and get personalized advice based on my workout history and current insights.

-- **Profile Management**: As a user, I can view my profile information including name, age, weight, height, activity level, goals, and consistency score, so that I can review my account details.
+- [x] **Profile Management**: As a user, I can view my profile information including name, age, weight, height, activity level, goals, and consistency score, so that I can review my account details.

-- **Session Management**: As a user, I can log in and remain logged in across app sessions, so that I don't have to re-authenticate every time I open the app.
+- [x] **Session Management**: As a user, I can log in and remain logged in across app sessions, so that I don't have to re-authenticate every time I open the app.

-- **Error Handling**: As a user, I receive clear and helpful error messages when network requests fail or when there are validation issues, so that I understand what went wrong and how to fix it.
+- [x] **Error Handling**: As a user, I receive clear and helpful error messages when network requests fail or when there are validation issues, so that I understand what went wrong and how to fix it.

 ## Pending user stories / Cut features

-- **Progress Photo Upload**: The workout form includes a placeholder for photo upload, but this feature was not implemented in this sprint.
-This was cut to focus on core functionality.

-- **Push Notifications**: While the reminders tab exists, push notifications for scheduled workouts and weekly summaries were not fully implemented.
-The reminder system uses local toasts only.

-- **Profile Viewing**: Users can view their profile directly from the app.
+- [x] **AI Chat**: User can chat with the AI and the AI has full context of their data.
+(Commpleted late)

+- [ ] **Workout History View**: While workouts are saved, there is no dedicated screen to view past workout history.
+This could be added in a future sprint.

 ## App Demo Video